 2. Index Funds

-Over time, past performance indicates that the stock market does not lose.
+Given a long enough period of time, past performance indicates that the stock market does not lose.
 (Although there is a first time for everything, and you are still at risk.)
+Keep in mind, the markets rise and fall, so we are talking long-term investments, not money you will need in a few months or a couple years.
 Indeed, over the long haul, the overall stock market offers inflation-beating returns.
 However, individual stock-picking does not provide the same potential for success.
 You can advantage of the power of the entire stock market with index funds and ETFs that follow the market.
 Fees are low, and if you wait long enough the returns should help you outpace inflation.

-If you can stomach the volatility and the risk many associate with commodities, you might be able to stay ahead of inflation.
+If you can stomach the volatility and the risk associated with investing in commodities, you might be able to stay ahead of inflation.
 People will always need commodities, so, due to that demand, commodities are inflation sensitive.
 Investing in them can put you ahead in the long run.
 You can limit some of your risk with the help of commodity ETFs.

 4. Start a Business

 If you are providing products and services, you can keep up with inflation by adjusting your prices as necessary.
 The downside, though, is that customers may not be happy with your rising prices.
 However, with slight adjustments when it comes time to renegotiate, it should be possible to create a revenue stream that paces inflation.
 This can be a boon in a world where wages from “the man” are less likely to keep up with inflation.
 With a little help from the Internet, you can gain the advantages of working from home, while possibly staying ahead of inflation.

 5. Lock in Higher Interest Rates on Cash Accounts